messier51a/CasterSimulator/README.md

 Create a new service account token and add it to GrafanaLiveToken field in the configuration.json file.

+:warning: In a production environment this token (and any token) should be defined somewhere safer, perhaps an enviroment variable or a vault, and definetly not in a public repository like GitHub!.

 ### Create an Inifinity data source.

 Add a new Infinity data source and set the authentication to No Auth.